 Having a clear idea of WHO you are promoting your affiliate products to will help you make sure you are creating content that meets their needs.

-For example: on LynseyKmetz.com I serve moms in their 30s and 40s who are looking to get their health back on track with delicious low carb recipes that even their families will love.
-I share delicious recipes, tips for getting into ketosis, and products, tools and ingredients to help make living the keto lifestyle simple and fun without breaking the bank.
+For example: On my blog, I serve moms in their 30s and 40s who are looking to get their health back on track with delicious low-carb recipes that even their families will love.
+I share delicious recipes, tips for getting into ketosis, and products, tools, and ingredients to help make living the keto lifestyle simple and fun without breaking the bank.

 Google Analytics is a great resource to better understand your audience.
 This tool can help you learn what content to create that will convert best with your readers and followers.
 Google Analytics will show you what people are searching for to find you as well as where they are landing on your site and what they do from there.

 The first place to look in Google Analytics is Behavior > Site Content > Landing Pages.
 This will show you your top posts.